Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory

-Again, numerous choices for scheduling $R_n$ to satisfy the constraint~\ref{methods_eq_constraints_R} are possible.
-However, a natural choice is a polynomial decay $R_n = R_{max}/n^{1+\gamma}$ with $\gamma \ge 0$ which ensures that $E_n^0 \ge 0 \forall n$.
-We now use the condition $\gamma = 0$ to determine the value of the hyper-parameter $C$.
+Again, numerous choices for scheduling $J_n$ to satisfy the constraint~\ref{methods_eq_constraints_R} are possible.
+Since the update rate $J_n$ proceeds at least as fast as the learning rate $\epsilon_n$, to achieve the asymptotic bound, we make $J_n:=\epsilon_n$.
 Note that for this condition the total number of updates becomes unbounded or